total-typescript/total-typescript-book/book-content/chapters/13-modules-scripts-declaration-files.md

 }
 ```

+We use `export` to define what is being exported from the module.

 Like before, we are not including any implementation code in the `.d.ts` file– it's just the types that are being declared.

 Once the `duration-utils.d.ts` file is created, the module can be imported and used as usual: